Pakistan's top court to rule on call for appeal against Asia Bibi - Journal du Cameroun

 However authorities also struck a deal to end the violence which included allowing the petition seeking an appeal against the Supreme Court’s judgement.

-On Tuesday, “the court will determine if our appeal against her acquittal is admitted” said Ghulam Mustafa Chaudhry, the lawyer who filed the petition on behalf of a cleric.
+“The court will determine if our appeal against her acquittal is admitted,” said Ghulam Mustafa Chaudhry, the lawyer who filed the petition on behalf of Qari Salam, a cleric who made the first official complaint against Bibi in 2009.

 Petition reviews are usually settled on the same day they are heard by the court.
 Experts say it would be highly unusual for the court to allow an appeal against its own ruling.